RubeGroup/SPRINT-MS/README.md

 # Data included:

-- `rawData` -  `20250404_PooledIP_15x30/` contains mixing scheme and output data from pooled antibody experiments and `20250512_Pooled_Lysate_IPs/` contains mixing scheme and output data from pooled lysate experiments.
+- `rawData/` -  `20250404_PooledIP_15x30/` contains mixing scheme and output data from pooled antibody experiments and `20250512_Pooled_Lysate_IPs/` contains mixing scheme and output data from pooled lysate experiments.
-- `standardizedData` - contains data in a standard form, used as input for code in `poolData/` and `poolSolver/`.
+- `standardizedData/` - contains data in a standard form, used as input for code in `poolData/` and `poolSolver/`.
 `20250404_PooledIP_15x30/` for the Ab experiments and `20250512_Pooled_Lysate_IPs/` for lysate experiments, and and `README` for generating this standardized data.
-- `referenceData`- contains PPI data from various literature sources `20250813_human_literature_interactions_UniProtIDs.tsv` for pooled AB experiments and `20250813_yeast_literature_interactions_UniProtIDs.tsv` for pooled lysate experiments.
+- `referenceData/`- contains PPI data from various literature sources `20250813_human_literature_interactions_UniProtIDs.tsv` for pooled AB experiments and `20250813_yeast_literature_interactions_UniProtIDs.tsv` for pooled lysate experiments.